 ALSO READFinance Minister Arun Jaitley says still expects to meet GST rollout deadline Arun Jaitley meets state ministers to rescue stalled GST reform Tax evaders need to be legitimate by September 30: Arun Jaitley 7th Pay Commission to be implemented from January 1, 2016: Arun Jaitley GST, banks, infrastructure India's top priorities: Arun Jaitley

 The GST Council has almost reached a consensus on compensating states for the revenue loss under the new revenue collection regime, which will facilitate a decision on the new tax structure at its next meeting, Union Finance Minister Arun Jaitley said on Wednesday.

 "The Goods and Services Tax (GST) Council meeting today (Wednesday) discussed the issue relating to different rates of tax.
 Rates also depend on source of funds, on the basis of which compensation to losing states will be funded.
 Decision on a rate structure is possible once this is decided," Jaitley told reporters here after the meeting.

 "We have virtually converged on a consensus.
-The technical issues will be sorted out and the formal decision will be announced at the next meeting," Jaitley, who chairs the GST Council, said.
+The technical issues will be sorted out and a formal decision announced at the next meeting," Jaitley, who chairs the GST Council, said.

 "The question is whether the compensation will be funded from the rate structure itself, or some other sources, or some cess.
 Once this becomes clear, it will be possible to decide on the rate structure," he added.

-The third meeting of the Council, that began on Tuesday, was cut short by a day.
+The council's third meeting, that began on Tuesday, was cut short by a day.